 Experience, reflection and experimentation seems to play a key role in the learning process of the summer school, as outlined by our descriptions.
-Scharmer (2007) also outlines a pragmatic approach to the Theory U process that seems to enable for a kind of deeper learning.
-In the following reflection, we're going to take a meta-perspective on the practical wisdom that seems to emerge within in the participants of the summer school.
-It is no easy task to stimulate for a type of learning that aligns the student with the growing of the complexity of the worlds social and working environments, where the needs for adaptive skills are increasing in contrast to those coined as technical skills (Heifetz, 1994).
+Scharmer (2007) also outlines a pragmatic approach to the Theory U process that seems to enable deeper learning.
+In the following reflection, we take a meta-perspective on the practical wisdom that seems to emerge within in the participants of the summer school.
+It is no easy task to stimulate for a type of learning that aligns the student with the growing complexity of the world's social and working environments, where the needs for adaptive skills are increasing, in contrast to those coined as technical skills (Heifetz, 1994).
 This gives implications for how one is to utilise and design the learning context.
 One can understand that this type of learning needs to be grounded within the individual's mental capacity (as noted by Kegan, 1994).
-Similarly, Donald Schon (1987) has pointed out that one can simply not be told what to (technical input) in complex circumstances, but must develop an awareness and capacity within oneself that enables for a more adaptive capacity and response to this complexity.
-We also understand that the practice of leadership calls for us to transcend our consciousness beyond the mere rational and logical realm (Reams, 2012).
+Similarly, Donald Schon (1987) has pointed out that one can simply not be told what "to do" (in a technical sense) in complex circumstances, but must develop an awareness and capacity within oneself that enables for a more adaptive capacity and response to this complexity.
+We also understand that the practice of leadership calls us to transcend our consciousness beyond the mere rational and logical realm (Reams, 2012).
 Working with the expansion of the mind also includes working on one's social skills and competency within the relational space (Goleman, 1998) in this complex field.
-So, how does the learning process understood through the lens of learning by doing promote a type of learning that stimulates to the expansion of the individual's mental capacity, awareness and social skills beyond just being told what to do?
+So, how does the learning process, understood through the lens of learning by doing, promote a type of learning that stimulates the expansion of the individual's mental capacity, awareness and social skills beyond just being told what to do?

 As David Kolb (1984) proposes in his model of experiential learning, experience plays an important part in the process of any learning (following the lines laid out by John Dewey).
 In his model, Kolb suggests that four elements are necessary and included in any spiral of learning: Concrete experience, reflective observation, abstract conceptualization and active experimentation.
-In the core of this model, there is a simple explanation of how experience is translated to concepts that acts as a guide to new experiences.
-In his model, any new form of learning can start at any of this learning cycle and be more grounded through the completion of the cycle.
-As the learning cycles are iterated, levels of higher cognitive complexity emerge and competency increases (ideally).
-In our observations of the concept of the summer school, it is clear to us that the participants are emerged into a wide selection of learning activities that - each facilitating for a deeper kind of learning, particularly evolving around their experience in the Collaboratory.
-For example, after completion of each of the phases in the summer school, the group goes from an active experimentation to a reflective mode, listening to each other's reflections on their experience from the experimentation.
-The new-found insights are then in return, given a space where the reconceptualized/revisited concepts or theories of action then can be put in a new cycle of learning - giving room for a more sophisticated form of social behavior and awareness, one that moves from being relatively unreflective and reactive to a more conscious, adaptive and reflected mode of being and acting upon - one with a larger complexity of the mind.
-However, the individuals learning process is not just in relation to the singular perspective of the intra-subjective, there is also larger field to be addressed as well in the learning by doing perspective.
+In the core of this model, there is a simple explanation of how experience is translated into concepts that act as a guide to new experiences.
+In his model, any new form of learning can start at any point of this learning cycle and become more grounded through completing the cycle.
+As learning cycles are iterated, levels of higher cognitive complexity emerge and competency (ideally) increases.

+In our observations of the concept of the summer school, it is clear that the participants are immersed into a wide selection of learning activities, particularly evolving around their experience in the Collaboratory - each of which facilitating a deeper kind of learning.
+For example, after completing each of the phases in the summer school, the group goes from an active experimentation to a reflective mode, listening to each other's reflections on their experience from the experimentation.
+The new-found insights are then, in return, given a space where the reconceptualized/revisited concepts or theories of action then can be fed into a new cycle of learning - giving room for a more sophisticated form of social behavior and awareness.
+On this next level, it moves from being relatively unreflective and reactive to a more conscious, adaptive and reflected mode of being and acting upon - in other words, a larger complexity of the mind.
+However, the individual's learning process is not just related to the singular perspective of the intrasubjective, there is larger field to be addressed also in the learning by doing perspective.